eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>
 <br>

-## Raise quality alert from quality investigation
+## Raise quality alert from the quality investigation

-To raise a Quality Alert from a Quality Investigation, on the Investigation details page, select the part(s) and click on "Change quality type" button
+To raise a Quality Alert from a Quality Investigation, on the Investigation details page, select the part(s) and click on the "Change quality type" button

 <img src="images/PC_QI_QAfromQI.png" height="60%" width="60%"/>

 <br>

-Choose the quality type for the part (Minor Issue, Major issue, Critical issue or Life-Threatning issue) and enter a discription
+Choose the quality type for the part (Minor Issue, Major issue, Critical issue or Life-Threatening issue) and enter a description

 <img src="images/PC_QI_QAfromQI02.png" height="60%" width="60%"/>

 <br>

-By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Alerts that pending distribuition to customers.
+By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Alerts that are pending distribution to customers.
 Only after being distributed to customers will the Quality type of the part effectively change.

-To distribute it, follow the steps on the section [Distribute quality alerts to customers](#distribute-quality-alerts-to-customers)
+To distribute it, follow the steps in the section [Distribute quality alerts to customers](#distribute-quality-alerts-to-customers)

 <br>